pevolution-ahmed/pevolution-ahmed/README.md

 ### Who am I ?

-I'm a Data / Analytics engineer who is passionate about Engineering and how we can apply software engineering best practices to Big Data.
+I'm a Data / Analytics engineer who is excited about engineering and how we can apply best practises from software engineering to Big Data.

 Here are some ideas to get you started:

-- 🔭 I'm currently working on developing data solutions, data pipelines and data monitoring tooling using python and sql
+- 🔭 I'm now using Python and SQL to create data solutions, data pipelines, and data monitoring tooling.

-- 🌱 I'm currently learning Big Data Engineering Technologies ( Airflow, Spark, Kafka, Kubernetes,...etc)
+- 🌱 Currently, I'm studying Big Data Engineering Technology ( Airflow, Spark, Kafka, Kubernetes,...etc)

-- 👯 I'm looking to collaborate on data engineering & analytics engineering projects
+- 👯 I'm searching for opportunities to work on data engineering and analytics engineering projects.

 - 📫 How to reach me: via email pevolution.ahmed@gmail.com